 No. Verifact is an independent organisation.

-Yes, you can use the app for free.
-If you wish to vote, you will need to stake Ethereum tokens, but for now it's all free and points are free and not worth anything.
+Yes, you can use the website for free.
+In the future, if you wish to vote, you will need to stake Ethereum tokens, but for now it's all free and points are free and not worth anything.

-Users have to stake Ethereum when voting, and the "winning" side will receive the stake of the "losing" side.
-This means that when someone stakes tokens, they will want to make sure they are voting for the "winning" side.
-The losing side also has an opportunity to dispute the result if they pay a fee, which opens a new round of voting to allow more time and discussion.
+Users have to stake points when voting, and the "winning" side will receive the stake of the "losing" side.
+This means that when someone stakes points, they will want to make sure they are voting for the "winning" side.

 There will not be a Verifact token sale.
 It's not necessary for what we're trying to achieve because our system can work on votes which stake Ethereum or stablecoins directly.
 Or for now, points on the website.